chinmayapancholi13/chinmayapancholi13.github.io/_posts/2017-3-3-Gsoc-Blog.md

 I am applying for Google Summer of Code, 2017.
 It is an annual program sponsored by Google, that pays students to contribute to open source organizations of their choice.
-I have planned to apply to the library Gensim!
+I have planned to apply to the library Gensim, under the umbrella organization NumFocus.

 I am proposing to integrate Gensim with scikit-learn and Keras.
-You can look at my full proposal [here](https://github.com/sympy/sympy/wiki/GSoC-2015-Application--Shivam-Vats-:-Series-expansions)
+I would soon be uploading my proposal here!

 I welcome your suggestions.